 That is the question I found myself pondering last week, as a sipped on a cup of hot pot water.

-Was it a simple country ritual from long ago.
 Borne possible form the habit of drinking a hot beverage to ease gas/ hunger pains before meals.
-Pot water always seemed to be an alternative to hot tea/ coffee.
+Pot water always seemed to be a dinnertime alternative to hot tea or coffee.
 Whatever the reason a steaming hot cup of pot water was a given when we boiled food for dinner.
-By virtue of being a ‘foreigner’ or some such foolishness I now find myself doing like other tourists and get waited on so I haven’t taken much notice to see if this custom is still practiced.
+By virtue of being a ‘foreigner’ or some such foolishness.
+Whenever I go home I now find myself doing like other tourists and get waited on.
+So, I haven’t taken much notice to see if this custom is still practiced.

 My grandmother liked to add a carrot or 2 to her pot water.
 She believed carrots were a visual aid.
 There is some truth to that since:

 ” …Because carrots are rich in vitamin A and lutein they provides many benefits for healthy vision, but eating carrots every day will not restore vision to 20/20.
 Still, eating Bugs Bunny’s food of choice, are always a good choice for a nutrient-packed snack…” KEEP READING.
 There is also the proven fact that some of the nutrients cooked from the food, remains in the water.
 So you see, pot water not only tastes good.
 It’s good for you too.

-Some follks add a whole uncut pepper for a little flavor, some pierce it with a fork for a little kick.
+Some folks add a whole uncut pepper for a little flavor, some pierce it with a fork for a little kick.
 I don’t add the carrot very often but I do appreciate a little spice.
-On this particular day I happened to be cooking Ackee & saltfish so the saltiness from the fish added extra flavor to a water already enhanced with bits of ackee, banana, yam and cornmeal dumplings.
+The day I took these pot water photos I happened to be cooking ackee & saltfish so the saltiness from the fish added extra flavor to a water already enhanced with bits of ackee, banana, yam and cornmeal dumplings.
 A few slices of hot peppers made it even tastier.
 Kinda like a poor man’s soup or ‘long wata’ another Jamaicanism used to describe soups that are less hearty.